OWASP/www-chapter-beja/info.md

 ### Beja Information

-The OWASP Beja Chapter was founded in 2023 aiming to to develop a dynamic and vibrant security community in town, promoting knowledge sharing and collaboration, in order to create and spread security awareness.
+The OWASP Beja Chapter was founded in 2023 aiming to develop a dynamic and vibrant security community in town, promoting knowledge sharing and collaboration, in order to create and spread security awareness.